Preparing to Teach

 - To conclude the Readiness Assurance Process, the instructor gives a mini-lecture that focuses on concepts with which students struggled the most.

 - Team project/activity begins.
 This should require the teams to make a specific choice about a significant problem.
 Address an issue, determine the best possible outcome, propose a solution, formulate a plan, etc – with a focus on applying the knowledge that was gained in the preparatory activities.

 - Importantly, all teams work on the same problem and report their decisions simultaneously.
 This structure requires teams to articulate their thinking, and gives teams an opportunity to evaluate their own reasoning when confronted with different decisions that other teams may make.

 Students exhibited higher mean scores on questions that assessed knowledge of content learned via TBL than on questions assessing content learned using other methods.

-Importantly, students within the lowest quartile showed the greatest gains: average improvement of 7.9% for students in the lowest quartile as compared to average improvement of 5.5% for all students.
+Importantly, students within the lowest quartile showed the greatest gains: an average improvement of 7.9% for students in the lowest quartile as compared to an average improvement of 5.5% for all students.